Calculate pH using either the concentration, weight, or volume method.

 About pH

-pH, commonly used for water measurements, is a measure of acidity and alkalinity, or the caustic and base present in a given solution.
+pH, commonly used for water measurements, is a measure of acidity and basicity, or the caustic and base present in a given solution.
 It is generally expressed with a numeric scale ranging from 0-14.
 The value 7 represents neutrality.
-The numbers on the scale increase with increasing alkalinity, while the numbers on the scale decrease with increasing acidity.
+The numbers on the scale increase with increasing basicity, while the numbers on the scale decrease with increasing acidity.

-Each unit of change represents a tenfold change in acidity or alkalinity.
+Each unit of change represents a tenfold change in acidity or basicity.
 The pH value is also equal to the negative logarithm of the hydrogen-ion concentration or hydrogen-ion activity.

 Combination pH Sensors